Family Therapy: Everything You Need to Know

 What Are the Types of Family Therapy?

-Family therapists can use numerous treatment approaches depending on their clients’ needs and goals.
-The following theories and modalities may inform how a therapist thinks about family relationships:
+Family therapists can use numerous treatment approaches depending on their client’s needs and goals, with the following being common types of family therapy:

 Individual therapy and marriage counseling/couples therapy can also supplement family therapy.